AIVirtualDoctor/nft-lending-sdk-docs/network-config/explore-network-config.md

 ### 1.Network Config
-SDK provider the "NetworkConfig" JSON to get the Contract addresses, Subgraph URL, Chain information, and the Blockchain supporting utils as below.
+SDK provides the "NetworkConfig" JSON to get the Contract addresses, Subgraph URL, Chain information, and the Blockchain supporting utils as below.
 ```javascript

 import { TypeNetworkDetails } from "@nftsafe/sdk";